top of page

 Manage Financial Risk

-Like managers in a company, when someone in our family wants to do something that costs money and/or time, we ask candidly if it is safe, legal and affordable.
+Like managers in a company, when someone in our family wants to do something that costs money and/or time, we ask candidly if it is safe, legal, and affordable.
 These questions work for families of all socioeconomic levels from those with very little who are deciding if they can afford a second car to wealthy families who are trying to figure out if they should buy a yacht or a Lear jet.

 Thinking like a corporation can be tough!
 When our kids were little, it was hard to find time to fold laundry much less make complicated strategic plans that took into account the big picture of what our financial goals were and where our money was going.
 Your execution doesn’t have to be perfect; you can improve things even with intermittent attention to any of these concepts.
-How about a family jaunt to Baskin Robbins to discuss?

 Comments